 Firstly, there must be a calorie deficit whereby a patient's calorie intake is less than his requirement.
-The type of diet, be it in low-carbohydrate diet, ketogenic diet, Mediterranean diet, Subway diet etc., is not important.
-Studies have shown that these diets can all help reduce weight.
-The most important part of dieting is its sustainability, as many studies showed only a quarter to one-third of participants can complete a one year program to lose weight.
+The type of diet, be it in low carbo diet, ketogenic diet, Mediterranean diet, Subway diet, etc is not important.
+Studies have showed that these diets can all help to reduce weight.
+The most important part of dieting is its sustainability, as many studies showed that only a quarter to a third of participants have the discipline to complete a one-year programme to lose weight.

-Many of my patients lost weight on a ketogenic diet.
-But being Asians, it is difficult not to consume rice or bread so most cannot sustain a ketogenic diet.
+Many of my patients lost weight with a ketogenic diet.
+But being Asians, it is difficult to not consume rice or bread so most cannot sustain a ketogenic diet.

-Secondly, the patient must have enough insight into the problem to improve self-motivation.
-And emotional support from his family members is essential for success.
+Second, the patient must have enough insight into the problem to improve self-motivation.
+And emotional support from his or her family members is essential for success.

-Thirdly, food containing simple sugar, like desserts, soft drinks, snacks should be minimised, or rationed.2
+Third, foods that contain simple sugar, like desserts, soft drinks, or snacks should be minimised or rationed.

-Fourthly, a low-calorie diet leads to reduced metabolic rate and muscle loss.
-So, any form of dieting should be accompanied by a moderate amount of exercises to avoid loss of lean mass and maintenance of metabolic rate.
+Fourth, a low-calorie diet leads to reduced metabolic rate and muscle loss.
+Therefore, any form of dieting should be accompanied with a moderate amount of exercise to avoid loss of lean mass and maintenance of metabolic rate.

-Finally, we, as physicians, must be aware of the adverse effects of different types of diets.
-For instance, intermittent fasting, i.e., eating only for eight hours over a 24-hour period, can lose weight significantly.
-But patients often feel lethargic, cold, dizzy when they first started doing intermittent fasting.
-So, patients who operate heavy machinery, drive a taxi, for instance, may not be suitable for intermittent fasting.
-Besides, skipping breakfast has been shown to be associated with gallstones formation so we must first warn patients on all these before recommending to them.
+Finally, we as physicians must be aware of the adverse effects of different types of diets.
+For instance, intermittent fasting, i.e., eating for only eight hours over a 24-hour period can help in losing weight significantly.
+But patients often feel lethargic, cold, and dizzy when they first embark on intermittent fasting.
+Patients who operate heavy machinery or drive a taxi, for instance, may not be suitable for intermittent fasting.
+In addition, skipping breakfast has been shown to be associated with gallstone formation, hence we must first warn patients about all these before recommending it to them.